 Below, you'll find examples of a hotel booking, a hotel voucher, and a hotel invoice.
 These documents are often confused, but the hotel booking or booking confirmation is the most common.

 Hotel bookings may seem routine, but they play a vital role in key verification processes.
 A confirmation email or PDF copy of the booking is often required as proof of travel for reimbursements, insurance claims, and internal audits.
+They're an essential (and trusted) part of travel and expense management.

 Here’s how hotel bookings are used for document verification across specific industries: